 If any composite or other material is used, the team must present documentation of material type, e.g. purchase receipt, shipping document or letter of donation, and of the material properties.
 Details of the composite lay-up technique as well as the structural material used (cloth type, weight, resin type, number of layers, core material, and skin material if metal) must also be submitted.
 The team must submit calculations demonstrating equivalence of their composite structure to one of similar geometry made to the minimum requirements found in Section 3.3.3.1.
 Equivalency calculations must be submitted for energy dissipation, yield and ultimate strengths in bending, buckling, and tension.
-Submit the completed "Safety Structure Equivalency Form" per Section 3.3.2.
+Submit the completed "Structural Equivalency Form" per Section 3.3.2.

-No composite materials are allowed for the main hoop or the front hoop.
+Composite materials are not allowed for the main hoop or the front hoop.
 3.3.4 Roll Hoops

-The driver's head and hands must be protected from contact with the ground in any rollover attitude.
+The driver's head and hands must not contact the ground in any rollover attitude.
 The Frame must include both a Main Hoop and a Front Hoop as shown in Figure 1.